 JEWISH NATIONAL FUND'S PREMIER ISRAEL PODCAST

-Welcome to IsraelCast, Jewish National Fund's premier Israel podcast where we share stories of interesting people doing fascinating work all over Israel.
+Welcome to IsraelCast, Jewish National Fund's premier podcast where we share stories of interesting people doing fascinating work all over Israel.
 Join host Steven Shalowitz as he sits down with guests to discuss Israeli news, culture, history, and much more.

 New episodes are released every other Wednesday.
-You can listen to Israel's number 1 podcast right here or make sure you never miss an episode by subscribing to us on Apple Podcasts, Google Play, Spotify or Stitcher – simply search for IsraelCast.
+You can listen to Israel's number 1 podcast right here or make sure you never miss an episode by subscribing to us on Apple Podcasts, Google Podcasts, Spotify or Stitcher – simply search for IsraelCast.
 And while you’re at it, rate and review us so that it makes it easier for more people to find us.
 Happy listening!!

 “Love IsraelCast podcasts!
 Always interesting, educational and entertaining!” - Janet E. Newman